 - Red pepper: this is a dinner staple – both kids eat it raw

-- Broccoli and cauliflower: can be used in stir-fry’s, in mac-in-cheese, or dipped in dressing for a snack
+- Broccoli: can be used in stir-fry’s, in mac-in-cheese, or dipped in dressing for a snack

 - Winter squash: roasted or mashed with maple syrup